Ancient Rome walking tour

 Getting to Ostia Antica

 After the tour, you will be given the option to either go back to Rome with the group or stay in Ostia Antica a bit longer.
-If you choose to stay longer, your train tickets will be arranged by the operator.
+If you choose to stay, your train tickets will be arranged by the operator.
 There are a lot of things you can do in Ostia Antica.
 You may continue sightseeing, or enjoy swimming, sunbathing and savoring fresh air at the nearby beach.